aggrhm/quick_auth/README.md

 ## Using Tokens to Access the API

+Now that your API has token support, you need to allow your API controllers to authenticate against the token.
+To do so, just include the *QuickAuth::Authentication* module.

+	# controllers/application_controller.rb
+	class ApplicationController < ActionController::Base
+		include QuickAuth::Authentication

+	end

+Note that this module does not perform *any* authorization.
+All it does is set *current_user*, *current_client*, and *current_token* within your controller scope according to the request Authorization header.
+It is up to you to perform authorization for your API actions using any method you see fit (I personally use CanCan).

-Once you have obtained a valid access token, you may use it to access your API.
-How you implement this is largely up to you, but the suggested method is to accept the token in the *Authorization* header as a *Bearer* token.
+Once the client has obtained a valid access token, the client may use it to access your API.
+The client should send the token in the *Authorization* header as a *Bearer* token.

 	POST /api/post
 	Host: server.example.com